 In February 2020, the Company entered into a second non-cancellable operating lease agreement for office space near its current headquarters.
 The lease extended for 13 months from the commencement date and included a right to extend the lease for one twelve-month period.
 In February 2021, the Company opted to extend the lease through March 2025 to coincide with the lease term of the Company's headquarters.
-In January 2024, the Company vacated the office space, and has no intention of operating out of this location in the future.
-Arcturus is currently engaged in a lease for this property through March 31, 2025.
-It is obligated to continue to make the remaining payments per the lease agreement through the end of the term.
-As such, the Company recorded an impairment loss in the amount of \$1.3 million during the three months ended March 31, 2024, as it will not receive any future economic benefits from the lease.
+In January 2024, the Company vacated this office space with no intention of operating out of the location in the future.
+The Company was still engaged in the lease for the property and obligated to make the remaining lease payments through March 31, 2025, and therefore recorded an impairment loss in the amount of \$1.3 million during the three months ended March 31, 2024, as there was no future economic benefit from the lease.
+In July 2024, the Company terminated the existing lease agreement, in accordance with its terms, thereby ending their contractual obligation to pay for the premises.
+As a result, no lease liability remains as of September 30, 2024.

-In September 2021, the Company entered into a third non-cancellable lease agreement for office, research and development, engineering and laboratory space near its current headquarters and lease term commenced during the second quarter of 2022.
-The initial term of the lease extends ten years and eight months from the date of possession, and the Company has the right to extend the term of the lease for an additional five-year period.
+In September 2021, the Company entered into a third non-cancellable lease agreement for office, research and development, engineering and laboratory space near its current headquarters, and such lease term commenced during the second quarter of 2022.
+The initial term of this lease extends ten years and eight months from the date of possession, and the Company has the right to extend the term of the lease for an additional five-year period.
 When the lease term was determined for the operating lease right-of-use assets and lease liabilities, the extension option for the lease was not included.
 The lease has a monthly base rent ranging from \$0.3 million to \$0.4 million which escalates over the lease term.
 The Company received a free rent period of four months and also pays for various operating costs, including utilities and real property taxes.
 The Company entered into an irrevocable standby letter of credit with the landlord for a security deposit of \$2.0 million upon executing the lease which is included (along with additional funds required to secure the letter of credit) in the balance of non-current restricted cash.

 Operating lease right-of-use asset and liability on the condensed consolidated balance sheets represent the present value of remaining lease payments over the remaining lease terms.
-The Company does not allocate lease payments to non-lease components; therefore, payments for common-area-maintenance and administrative services are not included in the operating lease right-of-use asset and liability.
+The Company does not allocate lease payments to non-lease components; therefore, payments for common-areamaintenance and administrative services are not included in the operating lease right-of-use asset and liability.
 The Company uses its incremental borrowing rate to calculate the present value of the lease payments, as the implicit rate in the lease is not readily determinable.

-As of March 31, 2024, the remaining payments of the operating lease liability were as follows:
+As of September 30, 2024, the remaining payments of the operating lease liability were as follows:

-(in thousands) Remaining Lease Payments
+(in thousands) Remainin g Lease Payments

-2024 \$ 4,257
+2024 (remainder of year) \$ 1,213

-2025 5,019
+2025 4,811

 2026 5,274

+2027 4,132

+2028 3,822

-Thereafter 23,703
+Thereafter 15,750

-Total remaining lease payments 38,253
+Total remaining lease payments 35,002

-Less: imputed interest (6,331)
+Less: imputed interest (5,580)

-Total operating lease liabilities \$ 31,922
+Total operating lease liabilities \$ 29,422

-Weighted-average remaining lease term 7.7
+Weighted-average remaining lease term 7.4

-Weighted-average discount rate 4.8%
+Weighted-average discount rate 4.7

 Operating lease costs consist of the fixed lease payments included in operating lease liability and are recorded on a straight-line basis over the lease terms.
-Operating lease costs were \$1.4 million for the three months ended March 31, 2024 and \$1.4 million for the three months ended March 31, 2023, respectively.
+Operating lease costs were \$1.3 million and \$4.1 million for the three and nine months ended September 30, 2024, respectively, and \$1.4 million and \$4.2 million for the three and nine months ended September 30, 2023, respectively.